marcusvinicius0/marcusvinicius0/README.md

 <h1 align="center">Hey there, Welcome to my profile! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35"></h1>
-Passionate about technology, problem solving and software architecture enthusiast.
+Passionate about technology, problem solving and a software architecture enthusiast.
 Proficient in designing and developing solutions and layouts for web development.
-Experience in developing complete systems for different niches, such as blogs/social network, restaurants system and lead indication.
+Experience in developing complete systems for different niches, such as blog, social network, restaurants and lead indication systems.
 <br>
 <br>
 I make part of a community with over 700 members called: "It's Time to Code!", where we share knowledge about the different areas of programming, we help each other, network and learn together.
 <br>
 <br>
-I have experience with: NextJS, Typescript, ReactJS, ReactAuth, Javascript, API REST, NodeJS, MongoDB, Docker, Firebase, Git/GitHub, Git Flow, HTML, CSS, SASS, Styled Components, Material UI, Bootstrap, Tailwind, Kanban, NPM/Yarn package management.
-In addition to experience with agile methodologies such as Scrum and Kanban.
+I have experience with NextJS, Typescript, ReactJS, NextAuth, ReactAuth, Javascript, API REST, NodeJS, MongoDB, Docker, Firebase, Git/GitHub, Git Flow, HTML, CSS, SASS, Styled Components, Material UI, Bootstrap, Tailwindcss.
+In addition to experience with agile methodologies such as Scrum.
 <br>
 <br>
-My english level is advanced.
+I had the opportunity to work at <a href="https://rodolfomori.com.br/devclub/" rel="noopener noreferrer" target="_blank">DevClub</a> as a English Teacher where I taught for over 20 people on livestream, sharing my knowledge accumulated over these years with this magnific language, and of course at the same time learning a lot.

 <h2 width="25">Stack:</h2>
 <div>